 1. When do girls have their first period?

-The age at which girls have their first period, known as menarche, can vary widely from person to person.
-On average, it typically occurs between the ages of 9 and 16.
-However, it's essential to understand that there is a broad range of normal development, and some girls may experience menarche earlier or later than this average range.
+The age at which young girls experience their first menstrual period, known as menarche, is a subject of significant variation from one individual to another.
+Typically, this transformative event occurs within the age range of 9 to 16, although it's crucial to recognize that the journey into womanhood encompasses a wide spectrum of normal development.
+Consequently, some girls may undergo menarche either earlier or later than this conventional timeframe.

 2. How does puberty affect growth?

 Puberty has a significant impact on girls’ growth.
 During puberty, the body undergoes various hormonal changes that lead to physical and sexual maturation.
 Here's how puberty affects growth:

 The growth spurt is one of puberty's most obvious side effects.
 The growth spurt might vary in timing and duration from person to person, although it commonly happens in girls between the ages of 11 and 12.
 Growth hormones, especially sex hormones and growth hormones, are released, which causes this growth spurt.

 Growth plates, which are areas of cartilage at the ends of long bones, are responsible for bone growth.
 During puberty, these growth plates undergo a process known as "ossification," where they harden into bone.
 This process continues until the growth plates close, which typically happens around the end of puberty.
 Once the growth plates close, further bone growth is limited.